So You Failed the NBCOT®? Get Advice To Succeed On Your Next Try

-- Read through each AOTA PDF’s one to two times (easier to do than Therapy Ed).
+- Read through each AOTA Exam Prep PDF’s one to two times (easier to do than Therapy Ed).

 - Take 30-50 question quizzes from AOTA’s Exam Prep daily for about five weeks.

-Also known as the “Purple Book.”
+This is formally known as the “Purple Book.”
 This is another highly recommended resource from other test takers.
-There is a COTA version of this book as well.
+There is a version for COTAs as well.

 3. Pass the OT

-People that have failed multiple times often recommend this tool for additional web courses and tutoring.
+People that have failed several times often recommend this tool for the additional web courses and tutoring.
 I have not taken this course but have generally heard positive reviews.

-I always recommend getting your hands on these free pre-made flashcard quizzes to help supplement, especially with developmental milestones and splinting.
+I always recommend getting your hands on these free pre-made flashcard quizzes to help supplement your studying, especially with developmental milestones and splinting.